 Dealing With Narcissists During Divorce is a stressful and often exhausting task.
-Our top rated* Calgary divorce lawyers and BC family law lawyers help Calgary divorce and BC family law clients deal with these difficult and toxic personalities.
-Peter Graburn, senior Calgary family lawyer, provides this great article on how to stop a narcissist’s antics in their tracks.
+Our top-rated* Calgary divorce lawyers and BC family law lawyers help Calgary divorce and BC family law clients deal with these difficult and toxic personalities.
+Peter Graburn, a senior Calgary family lawyer, provides this great article on how to stop a narcissist’s antics in their tracks.

 Narcissists and Divorce – How to Deal with them!

 Many people going through divorce describe their ex-spouses as narcissists.
 Is every ex-spouse a narcissist?
 Probably not.
 Many characteristics of narcissists are shared with people who are simply “high conflict”.
 Regardless, dealing with Narcissists During Divorce isn’t easy and having a top-rated* family lawyer on your side can ease the stress.

 Dealing With Narcissists During Divorce-How do you identify a Narcissist?

 “Narcissistic Personality Disorder” (NPD) is the technical psychological diagnosis for narcissists.
 While there are some specific clinical characteristics of narcissists (lack of empathy or remorse, accepts no responsibility, etc.), narcissists generally may be described as self-absorbed control freaks who think and see things from no perspective but their own – they are the centre of their own universe and everything revolves around them.

 Dealing With Narcissists During Divorce-What do Narcissists want in the Divorce Process? – while different people want different things out of the divorce process, narcissists, because of their character traits, generally want:

 ● They want to win – although there are no real “winners” in a divorce, narcissists view themselves as the ‘victim’ and are not willing to compromise.
 Narcissists want to prove they are ‘right’ and will think, say and do anything and everything to make that happen, including bending the truth in their favour;